Acoped/InfiniSweeper/README.md

 A minesweeper clone allowing for insanely large minesweeper boards (>10 times the current Guiness World Record from 2015!).
 I might attempt multiplayer functionality too at a later date.

+## Running a relase

+Unzip the release and look for the 'InfiniSweeper.exe' file and run it.

-## Building a standalone .exe instructions
+## Building a standalone .exe instructions (for release)

 This project uses PyInstaller